Doctor Glas

-Doctor Glas is a 1905 epistolary novel by Hjalmar Söderberg which tells the story of a physician in 19th-century Sweden who deals with moral and love issues.
+Doctor Glas is a 1905 epistolary novel by Hjalmar Söderberg which tells the story of a physician in 19th-century Sweden who deal with issues of morality and love.
+The story is related in diary form.

 Synopsis

-The novel is about Dr. Tyko Gabriel Glas who is a respected physician in Stockholm.
-The story is told in the form of a diary and follows Doctor Glas as he struggles with depression.
+Dr. Tyko Gabriel Glas, a respected physician lives in Stockholm.
+Glas struggles with depression.
 The antagonist is Reverend Gregorius, a morally corrupt clergyman.
 Gregorius' beautiful young wife confides in Dr. Glas that her sex life is making her miserable and asks for his help.
 Glas falls in love with her and agrees to help even though she already has another lover.
-He attempts to intervene, but the Reverend refuses to give up his "marital rights" – she must have sex with him whether she likes it or not.
+He attempts to intervene, but the Reverend refuses to give up his "marital rights": she must have sex with him whether she likes it or not.
 So, in order to make his love happy, he begins to plot her husband's murder.

 The novel also deals with issues such as abortion, women's rights, suicide, euthanasia, and eugenics.
-Not surprisingly, the book triggered a violent campaign against its author who was subsequently vilified in Swedish literary circles.
+The novel triggered a violent campaign against its author, who was vilified in Swedish literary circles.